aarron-lee/crunchyroll-linux/README.md

 Follow the regular install instructions, but afterwards also add it to Steam as a non-Steam game.

-The app should have basic controller support working, but if you prefer to use Steam Input to manage navigation, make sure to disable `Game Controller Support` in the app's settings.
+**The app should have basic controller support working, but if you prefer to use Steam Input to manage navigation, make sure to disable `Game Controller Support` in the Crunchyroll app's settings, and set a controller config in Steam Input.**

 Then, in game mode, make sure to enable a Steam input community controller layout.
 It might require you to show all available layouts while selecting the layout.